 Policy and planning

-Land, water and biodiversity in the Bass Coast, South Gippsland & islands area are principally managed by its two municipal councils, Melbourne Water, Parks Victoria, the Department of Environment, Land, Water and Planning and EPA Victoria with support from landholders and other authorities, organisations and community groups.
+Land, water and biodiversity in the Bass Coast, South Gippsland & islands area are principally managed by its two municipal councils, Melbourne Water, Parks Victoria, the Department of Department of Energy, Environment and Climate Action and EPA Victoria with support from landholders and other authorities, organisations and community groups.
 The area’s most significant strategies and plans include:

 - Bass Coast Shire Council Natural Environment Strategy 2016-26 – Strategy to mitigate climate change impacts, facilitate sustainable public access to natural environments, protect biodiversity and native vegetation and promote environmental awareness.